gaultier/blog/advent_of_code_5.md

 That's it, we solved the fifth Advent of Code challenge in Scheme.
-The solution is under 30 lines of code, is (hopefully) simple and readable, and has a performance close to C. But more than that, I think the real value in LISP is interactive programming, instead of the classical write-compile-execute-repeat, which is much more time consuming.
+The solution is under 30 lines of code, is (hopefully) simple and readable, and has a performance close to C, while having memory safety (I had several segfaults while doing the C version).

+But more than that, I think the real value in LISPs is interactive programming, instead of the classical write-compile-execute-repeat, which is much more time consuming.
+It is really important to get feedback as early as possible, and LISPs give us that.

-I hope it gave you a glance at what LISPs can do, and stay tuned for more blog posts about programming.
+I hope it gave you a glance at what Scheme can do, and stay tuned for more blog posts about programming.
 I intend to post more solutions to other coding challenges, solved with a variety of programming languages.